Jeff Satur: Career

 At the beginning of 2024 he served as mentor for Chuang Asia: Thailand and released his first studio album Space Shuttle No.8, followed by an Asia tour in Taipei, Hong Kong, Manila, Jakarta, Singapore and Bangkok.
 In August 2024, Satur starred in the movie The Paradise of Thorns and sang the soundtrack "Rain Wedding".

 On May 3–4, 2025, he performed at Impact Arena, Muang Thong Thani as the first stop of the Red Giant Concert, which continued in Asia and Latin America from June to August.
 The tickets for São Paulo and Mexico City were quickly sold out.
+Following the Red Giant tour, in November Satur released the extended play of the same name, Red Giant.

+He was the first-ever Thai artist to speak and perform at the Grammy Museum in Los Angeles for a Global Spin Live event on 3 March 2026.
+The 200-person event at Clive Davis Theater sold out in 2 minutes.

-He is set to star in the TV series Vamp and Happy Ending.
-For the latter, he will also serve as producer, script writer, and composer.
+In 2025, he was cast in crime-culinary TV series My Chef in Crime, opposite Nuttanicha Dungwattanawanich.
+He is also set to star in the TV series Vamp and Happy Ending.
+For the latter, he will serve as producer, script writer, and composer, too.

 Endorsements

 In June 2024, Satur was named Thailand's ambassador for French luxury jewelry house Cartier along with Kimberley Anne Woltemas and Thanapob Leeratanakachorn.
 In September 2024, Italian-based American luxury sunglasses and eyeglasses brand Ray-Ban announced Satur to become its first ambassador for Thailand.
 On 19 December, Italian luxury fashion house Valentino appointed him as its first brand ambassador from Thailand.